gemrest/september/README.md

 ### `CSS_EXTERNAL`

-An external CSS file to apply to the HTML response.
+A comma-seperated list of external CSS files to apply to the HTML response.

 If no `CSS_EXTERNAL` is provided, there will be no styling done to the HTML response.